substratusai/substratusai.github.io/docs/installation/gcp.md

 # GCP Install Guide

 ## Subsratus required resources
-* GKE Cluster with GCSfuse and Workload Identity
+* GKE Cluster with GCSFuse and Workload Identity
 * GCS Bucket to store Model and Dataset data
 * Google Artifact Registry Container Repository to store newly built container images
+* Google Service Account for:
+  - read/write access to GCS Bucket
+  - read/write access to to Artifact Registry
-* Google Service Account for accessin GCS Bucket, Artifact Registry and managing cross namespace Workload Identity bindings
+  - setIamPolicy on Google ServiceAccount for managing cross namespace Workload Identity bindings

-## Automatic Install
+## Basic

 A basic automatic installer creates everything you would need in an empty GCP project.
 It automatically creates the GKE cluster, GCS bucket, Artifact Registry and Service Account.